mpolacek/lists/500-albums.md

 - [ ] 480.
 Miranda Lambert the Weight of These Wings
 - [X] 481.
 Belle and Sebastian - If You're Feeling Sinister
 - [X] 482.
 The Pharcyde - Bizarre Ride II the Pharcyde
 - [ ] 483.
-Muddy Waters- The Anthology
+Muddy Waters - The Anthology
 - [ ] 484.
 Lady Gaga - Born This Way
 - [ ] 485.
 Richard Thompson - I Want to See the Bright Lights Tonight
 - [ ] 486.
 John Mayer - Continuum